Casement Windows in Boise

 How much do casement windows cost to install in Boise?

-Casement window installation in Boise ranges from $350 to $1,400 per window depending on frame material, glass package, and size.
-A standard 24-by-48-inch vinyl casement with dual-pane Low-E glass and argon fill typically costs $350 to $600 installed.
-Fiberglass casements run $550 to $900, wood casements $700 to $1,200, and aluminum-clad wood casements $800 to $1,400.
-These prices include the window unit, removal and disposal of the old window, installation labor, foam insulation around the frame, and interior and exterior trim finishing.
-A whole-house casement replacement of 12 to 18 windows typically falls between $6,000 and $25,000 depending on frame material and glass upgrades.
+Casement window installation in the Treasure Valley generally ranges from $350 to $1,400 per window depending on frame material, glass package, and size.
+A standard 24-by-48-inch vinyl casement with dual-pane Low-E glass and argon fill typically lands in the $350 to $600 installed range.
+Fiberglass casements run roughly $550 to $900, wood casements $700 to $1,200, and aluminum-clad wood casements $800 to $1,400.
+Those figures cover the window unit, removal and disposal of the old window, installation labor, low-expansion foam air-sealing around the frame, and interior and exterior trim finishing.
+A whole-house casement replacement of 12 to 18 windows usually falls between $6,000 and $25,000.
+Casement pricing is broad because the crank operator, multi-point lock hardware, and reinforced hinge sets add hardware cost that fixed and double-hung units do not carry.
+Every Iron Crest estimate is itemized line by line so you can see exactly where the budget goes.

 Are casement windows more energy-efficient than double-hung windows?